 Tips for Your First Week on Keto

 Add salt to your food.
-You’ll lose sodium as insulin drops—this is normal.
+You'll excrete more sodium as insulin drops, which is normal and a common cause of early fatigue and headaches.3

-Don’t skip meals early on.
-You need energy while your body adjusts.
+Don't skip meals early on.
+You need steady energy while your body adjusts to burning fat instead of carbs.

 Learn more in our Keto Side Effects guide and how to manage them.